It's What's Inside: Plot

 Couple Shelby and Cyrus and their friends Reuben, Dennis, Nikki, Brooke, and Maya gather at Reuben's family home for a party before Reuben's wedding.
 Also due to attend is their mutual friend Forbes, whom they have not seen since a party in college for which he got expelled for bringing his high school student sister Beatrice.
 Beatrice, obsessed with Dennis, was admitted to a mental facility after having a breakdown due to Dennis dismissing her for Nikki.

 Forbes arrives at the party, carrying a suitcase.
 Inside the case is a device that allows them to swap bodies with one another.
-Forbes explains that he and his colleagues would use it to play a game similar to Mafia, during which have to guess who is in their bodies.
+Forbes explains that he and his colleagues would use it to play a game similar to Mafia, during which players have to guess who is in their bodies.
 After doing a short demonstration on the group, they all eventually agree to participate, taking Polaroid photos for identification.

 When round one begins, the group incorrectly guesses that Cyrus is in Dennis's body, when he is actually in Reuben's.
 To Cyrus's surprise, Forbes, who is the one in Dennis's body, plays along with the lie, pretending to be Cyrus.
 Deciding to play along himself, Cyrus encounters Maya, who is in Nikki's body, and the two kiss.
 However, Cyrus cuts himself on a chair and the person in Maya's body interrupts them, causing Maya to become suspicious and leave.
 Cyrus later encounters Shelby in Brooke's body and Reuben in Cyrus's body, where they are making fun of Cyrus's reluctance to dance and porn watching habits.
 After round one ends, all but Cyrus sing the game's praises.
 Dennis apologizes to Forbes for having told on him to the dean with Reuben after the party, causing him to get expelled.
 Forbes accepts the apology but seems to be taken aback at Reuben's involvement.

-Unnerved, Cyrus declines to take part in round 2 and gets in an argument with Dennis.
+Unnerved, Cyrus declines to take part in round two and gets in an argument with Dennis.
 Cyrus complains to Shelby about him and accuses her of letting things go too easily, at which she takes offense.
 Forbes explains this will be the last round before the machine takes 24 hours to recharge.
 Eventually, Cyrus relents after the initially timid Shelby eagerly agrees to take part, but they devise a tell so that they know whose bodies each other is in.
 When the round begins, Shelby swaps into Nikki's body and is quickly enamored by her good looks and successful social media career.
 Cyrus, who is in Forbes's body, finds Shelby, where they start to have sex before he panics and demands they end the game.
 Meanwhile, Reuben in Dennis's body and Brooke in Maya's body begin having sex on the balcony before the balcony collapses beneath them, causing them to fall to their deaths right as the group gathers to end the round beneath them.